jakearchibald/jakearchibald.com/static-build/posts/2025/02/firefox-custom-elements-iframes-bug/index.md

 iframe.contentDocument.body.append(myElement);
 ```

 This fails in Firefox with "`this.say` is not a function", within `connectedCallback`.
 In fact, Firefox has lost all of the instance methods of the custom element.
-It's reverted to an instance of `HTMLElement` rather than `MyElement`.
+It's 'downgraded' to an instance of `HTMLElement` in the iframe Realm, rather than `MyElement`.

 It's kinda funny, because the error happens within `connectedCallback`, which is an instance method, but even _that_ instance method has gone.
 I assume the calling of `connectedCallback` was queued up before the prototype was lost.